MicrosoftDocs/visualstudio-docs/subscriptions/admin-responsibilities.md

 description:  Learn about responsibilities of subscriptions administrators.
 ---
 # Overview of administrator responsibilities
-As an administrator, you have the ability to manage subscriptions for your organization.
+As an administrator, you can manage subscriptions for your organization.
 The administrator role also carries responsibilities to ensure that the subscriptions are managed in accordance with the license terms.
 This article outlines the responsibilities, benefits, and limitations of the administrator role.

 ## Roles & responsibilities
 A Visual Studio administrator has four key responsibilities: